Lecture 2: Priority of Mark

-We then looked at the order of the materials, in order that there is a sequence of order that has followed rather closely in Matthew, Mark and Luke, and that there is no necessary tie in these events, such as saying that they are days in a biography, in which you look at somebody’s and you say, “This happened on day one, this happened on day two.”
-There are mixtures of sayings and stories of Jesus that have no necessary tie and yet they occur in the same order in Matthew, Mark and Luke, which suggests once again the use of a literary source.
-We looked at some parenthetical agreements, where an editor has inserted a comment and we find that oft times, two or three of the gospels have at that same place, that same editorial comment, and one of them is addressed to a reader in Mark 13:14, which indicates this is not just an oral matter, but it’s a written matter that they are following.
+We then looked at the order of the materials, so that there is a sequence of order that has followed rather closely in Matthew, Mark, and Luke, and that there is no necessary tie in these events, such as saying that they are days in a biography, in which you look at somebody’s.
+You say, “This happened on day one, this happened on day two.”
+There are mixtures of sayings and stories of Jesus that have no necessary tie, and yet they occur in the same order in Matthew, Mark, and Luke, which suggests once again the use of a literary source.
+We looked at some parenthetical agreements, where an editor has inserted a comment, and we find that oft times, two or three of the gospels have at that same place, that same editorial comment, and one of them is addressed to a reader in Mark 13:14, which indicates this is not just an oral matter, but it’s a written matter that they are following.

 We then looked at several passages in which Matthew, Mark and Luke quote a passage from The Bible, and the wording is exact but it is different from the kind of wording that we find in the Greek translation of the Old Testament called the Septuagint, and it’s different from the other material such as the Masoretic text or the Targum texts.
 Then finally we looked at Luke 1:1 before, which Luke specifically states that others had written accounts before them and that he has investigated much of this for some time past.

-Having “established” that there exists a literary relationship between the gospels, the next question came up “Well, what is that literary relationship?”
-Assuming that Matthew, Mark and Luke used some literary source in common, what did that source look like?
-At first it was a general thought that there was some early gospel, some older gospel, primitive gospel that was out there that Matthew, Mark and Luke used and that’s why they look alike.
-Scholars then began to say “Well, I wonder whether this primitive gospel looked like Mark, Matthew or Luke?
+Having “established” that there exists a literary relationship between the gospels, the next question came up, “Well, what is that literary relationship?”
+Assuming that Matthew, Mark, and Luke used some literary source in common, what did that source look like?
+At first, it was a general thought that there was some early gospel, some older gospel, the primitive gospel that was out there that Matthew, Mark, and Luke used, and that’s why they look alike.
+Scholars then began to say, “Well, I wonder whether this primitive gospel looked like Mark, Matthew, or Luke?
 And then they came to the conclusion that it was an older Marcus, a primitive gospel of Mark.
-Then eventually, they started to say well, “That poor Marcus looks so much like Mark, why don’t we simply say Mark was the first one and Matthew and Luke used it.”
+Then eventually, they started to say well, “That poor Marcus looks so much like Mark, why don’t we simply say Mark was the first one, and Matthew and Luke used it.”

 For one, Mark is the shortest of the gospels.
 It is much easier to conceive that Matthew and Luke would have added material to Mark, than that Mark used Matthew or Luke and chose to eliminate materials.
-It’s easier to think of Matthew as saying that “I want to add a birth account, and therefore, I’ll add it to Mark,” than Mark saying “Why would you want to eliminate a birth account?”
-Easy to see Matthew and Luke adding the Sermon on the Mount or the sermon on the plain to Mark than Mark for some reason eliminating it.
-Easy to understand of the Beatitudes being added to Mark, than Mark for some reason choosing to leave them out.
-And there are lots of things like this – the genealogy, resurrection stories and so forth, various teachings if you go and underline whole synopsis, you’ll find a lot more teaching materials in Matthew and Luke than in Mark.
-And yet Mark has an interesting emphasis.
+It’s easier to think of Matthew as saying that “I want to add a birth account, and therefore, I’ll add it to Mark,” than Mark saying, “Why would you want to eliminate a birth account?”
+Easy to see Matthew and Luke add the Sermon on the Mount or the sermon on the plain to Mark than Mark for some reason eliminating it.
+Easy to understand of the Beatitudes being added to Mark, then Mark for some reason choosing to leave them out.
+And there are lots of things like this – the genealogy, resurrection stories and so forth, various teachings if you go and underline the whole synopsis, you’ll find a lot more teaching materials in Matthew and Luke than in Mark.
+And yet, Mark has an interesting emphasis.
 He emphasizes time and time again, Jesus’s ministry as a teacher.
-In fact the word, “teacher, teaching and teachings,” teaching as a verb, occurs more often in Mark than in Matthew and Luke.
-Now I think he’s using these other gospels or one of these other gospels, it’s very strange that he emphasizes the teaching ministry of Jesus so much but eliminates so much of the teaching found in the other gospels.
-So, one of the reasons then that it is more likely that Mark was the first gospel used by Matthew and Luke, than vice versa, is that it’s easier to explain Matthew and Luke adding additional material to their Mark in source, than the reverse.
+Wor,d, “teacher, teaching, and teachings,” teaching , as a verb, occurs more often in Mark than in Matthew and Luke.
+Now I think he’s using these other gospels or one of these other gospels; it’s very strange that he emphasizes the teaching ministry of Jesus so much but eliminates so much of the teaching found in the other gospels.
+So, one of the reasons that it is more likely that Mark was the first gospel used by Matthew and Luke than vice versa, is that it’s easier to explain Matthew and Luke adding additional material to their Mark in the source, than the reverse.

 Another argument in favor of the priority of Mark is that the grammar of Mark is inferior to that of Matthew and Luke.
-Inspiration of God doesn’t mean that everybody is a literary genius that writes the scriptures.
-Some parts of our New Testament are written with wonderful good Hebrews, great Greek, Luke and Acts, good Greek.
+The inspiration of God doesn’t mean that everybody is a literary genius that writes the scriptures.
+Some parts of our New Testament are written with wonderful good Hebrews, great Greek, Luke, and Acts, good Greek.
 Paul wrote pretty good Greek.
-Revelation?
-Not very good Greek.
-Makes grammatical errors.
+Revelation, on the other hand, was not written in very good Greek.
+The grammatical errors are intentional.
 He doesn’t care.
-He’s so excited in the middle of something, he’ll switch to something.
-Sentences are incomplete and so forth and so on.
-Now if you compare Matthew, Mark and Luke, Mark is the least developed, the least literary in style of the three gospels.
+He’s so excited in the middle of something; he’ll switch to something.
+Sentences are incomplete, and so forth and so on.
+Now, if you compare Matthew, Mark, and Luke, Mark is the least developed, the least literary in the style of the three gospels.
 It’s much easier to think of Matthew and Luke improving on the grammar of Mark than Mark using Matthew and Luke and somehow making it worse.

 So the fact that Mark is a shorter gospel and he has redundant expressions, seems to argue that Mark was used by Matthew and they said, “We don’t need both expressions.
-One of them we can eliminate and we will do so.”
+One of them, we can eliminate, and we will do so.”
 If you get to Mark 2:9, page 41, we have here a kind of slang expression which is changed by Matthew and Luke.
-The word used for “pallet,” in 11, “I say to you, rise up, take up your pallet and go home.”
+The word used for “pallet,” in 11, “I say to you, rise, take up your pallet and go home.”
 That’s kind of a Macedonian slang expression.
-So I’d say, Jesus said, “Rise, take up your pad and go home.”
+So I’d say, Jesus, said, “Rise, take up your pad and go home.”
 And Matthew and Luke have a more normal expression like “bed,” and so, again, it’s easy to think of Matthew and Luke changing Mark and using a better expression for that.

 Another thing that we have – Aramaic expressions found in Mark.
 Turn with me to page 127.
-Now remember, a gospel is in Greek so that Aramaic is not the language that the readers know.
-But in Mark, we have in a number of places Aramaic expressions, such as in verse 41, that would be line 64, we read, “Taking her by the hand, He, Jesus, said to her, “Talitha cumi,” which means he has to explain it, because his readers don’t know what it means, “Little girl I say to you arise.”
+Now, remember, a gospel is in Greek so that Aramaic is not the language that the readers know.
+But in Mark, we have in several places Aramaic expressions, such as in verse 41, that would be line 64, we read, “Taking her by the hand, He, Jesus, said to her, “Talitha cumi,” which means he has to explain it because his readers don’t know what it means, “Little girl I say to you arise.”
 Now, when Mark has these Aramaic expressions, Matthew and Luke always omit them.
-Now that makes sense, because they have a lot of other material they are going to add to Mark, and they in fact, have to abbreviate Mark.
+Now that makes sense, because they have a lot of other material they are going to add to Mark, and they have to abbreviate Mark.
 So, leaving out the Aramaic which no one understands anyhow, makes perfectly good sense.

-There is also for instance, a reason for the difference in order.
+There are also,o, for instance, a reason for the difference in order.
 When you talk about the Old Testament, it consists of two parts.
 What are they?
 The law and the prophets.
-Mark has in his gospel, first Jesus giving a quote from Isaiah, and then he quotes the law.
+Mark has in his gospel, first Jesus giving a quote from Isaiah, and then he quotes the Law.
 Matthew reverses him.
 It makes good sense for Matthew, right?
 Why would Mark go on and do it?
 Not much reason for Mark changing it.
 For Matthew, to have law and prophets makes perfectly good sense.
 Furthermore, when you argue in a rabbinic world, you argue from the law and support it with the prophets.
 So, it’s a very good reason for Matthew to have changed the order that way.
-That’s why we have small print in these places, because it’s not the normal order that we’re following at that point.
+That’s why we have the small print in these places because it’s not the standard order that we’re following at that point.